 - Person-centred approach: Rather than carers focusing on a basic-level understanding of dementia to create a care plan, a care map helps keep everything specific to the client.

-- Improved well-being: Focusing on a person’s experiences with dementia allows carers to improve their comfort and happiness, even as symptoms progress.
+- Improved well-being: Focusing on a person’s experiences with dementia helps carers enhance their comfort and happiness, even as symptoms progress.

-- Deeper understanding of symptoms: Through observation and analysis, carers can gain a better insight into how a person with dementia reacts to triggers and calming activities, boosting quality of life as they curate an individualised care plan.
+- Deeper understanding of symptoms: Through observation and analysis, carers can gain a better understanding of how a person with dementia responds to triggers and calming activities, thereby boosting quality of life as they curate an individualised care plan.

-- Customisable and ongoing: A dementia care map can be added to and altered whenever it’s needed, always making sure symptoms are fully understood with a person’s quality of life and independence in mind.
+- Customisable and ongoing: A dementia care map can be added to and updated whenever needed, ensuring symptoms are fully understood with a person’s quality of life and independence in mind.

 How Trinity Homecare Can Help